edwin-19/Image-Colorizer/README.md

 - As of the current available models pretrained model with autoencoder seems to have better results
 - Previously though of metrics where eyeballing is unavoidable has changed a bit
 - Need to switch to pytorch for gan model as seems easier to read for now

+# Models
+You can download the models trained here

 # Evaluation Score
 | Model              | DISTS Score |